Interoperable communications enables schools and school districts to communicate in real-time with first responders during a school emergency.

-During the exercise, school safety team members were able to communicate with one another on their own channel to help teachers evacuate parts of the school and get their students to an off-site shelter as soon as it was safe to do so.
-Other teachers stayed in lockdown with their students while police and rescue workers combed through the school looking for victims and the shooters, and for bombs or traps left behind by the intruders.
+Typically, during such exercises, school safety team members are able to communicate with one another on their own channel to help teachers evacuate parts of the school and get their students to an off-site shelter as soon as it is safe to do so.
+Other teachers can stay in lockdown with their students while police and rescue workers comb through the school looking for victims and the shooters, and for bombs or traps left behind by the intruders.

-The trained school safety team also communicated directly with the first responders on another channel to feed them status updates and new intel.
-Video footage of the entire event was captured using dozens of surveillance cameras, body cams, and news cameras for after-action video analysis.
+In this particular case, the trained school safety team (which included the principal) also communicated directly with the first responders on another channel to feed them status updates and new intel.
+Video footage of the entire event was captured using multiple synchronized surveillance cameras for after-action video analysis.

 Over 10 years of pilot testing in over 200 Colorado schools has shown that a well-practiced interoperable communications program can result in:

 - Saving and protecting lives in the school

 - Improving response times, and